 What are some of your favourite money-saving tips?

 Paint yourself into a corner with your money.
 What I mean is after you’ve paid your monthly bills, leave yourself a set amount of money in your bank account or envelopes (whatever system you use) for the rest of the month or pay period.
 My husband gets paid once a month, so after our bills are paid, I leave $300 in our bank account for the rest of the month for gas and incidentals.
 We pay groceries out of my piano lesson money, which is cash.
 The remainder of his salary that is left over goes into a separate savings account.
 The account is untouchable until we reach our goal, whether it be saving for a car or private school tuition, etc….

 This tip might sound really funny, but keep your kitchen clean.
-Every night.
+Every.
+Single. night.
 One of the biggest places in the household income we can cut is the grocery/eating out budget.
 The easier you make it to eat at home by not having the dishes stacked up in your sink and actually knowing what food you have in your refrigerator, pantry and freezer, the more likely you are to eat at home and prepare nutritious meals.
 We get into money troubles when we are not thinking about the future.
 We should live in the now, and think toward the future.